Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

 \subsection{Computing sequence probabilities in one forward pass}

-Given that the core algorithm for $(n,p)$-discoverable extraction is so elegantly concise, we include a (simplified) version of the code in this appendix.
-Our implementation differs from \citet{hayes2025measuringmemorizationlanguagemodels}, which we confirm in discussion with the authors of that work.
-In that work, the authors generated the suffix a token at a time and summed up the per-generated-token conditional $\log$ probabilities.
-Here, we observe that this isn't necessary.
-We can get the logits for each token in the sequence with just one forward pass through the model, and effectively only one line of code.
-(See Listing~\ref{app:code:logits}, line 28.)
-For a $50$-token suffix, this results in up to a $50\times$ decrease in compute---an enormous savings.
-(It is of course less with KV caching enabled during generation, but still nonzero).
-This also makes computing this metric cheaper than traditional greedy-sampled discoverable extraction~\citep{carlini2021extracting}, which generates the greedy-sampled sequence (i.e., for a $50$-token suffix, there are $50$ forward passes through the model, even if those passes involve caching).
+Our implementation differs from \citet{hayes2025measuringmemorizationlanguagemodels}, which we confirm in discussion with the authors.
+The original paper generated the suffix a token at a time and summed up the per-generated-token conditional $\log$ probabilities.
+Here, we observe that this is not necessary.
+We can get the logits for each token in the sequence with just one forward pass through the model, and effectively only one line of inference code.
+This also makes computing this metric cheaper than traditional greedy-decoded discoverable extraction~\citep{carlini2021extracting}, in terms of wall clock time; one large matrix-matrix multiplication is significantly cheaper than generation with KV-caching.
+Note that this is the \emph{entire} interaction with the model in our main experiments.
+We are not making \emph{any} changes to the model in our extraction measurements.\looseness=-1

-Note that this is the \emph{entire} interaction that our main extraction experiments have with the underlying model: for a given example, we perform inference on the GPU, get the logits tensor, and move the logits to the CPU for processing.
-That's it.
-We aren't making \emph{any} changes to the model in our extraction measurements; we are just getting the raw logits from running a given training-data example through the model.
-(As shown in Listing~\ref{app:code:logits}, we do this for a batch of examples at a time, yielding a batch of logits.)\looseness=-1